 Some of the most notable EuroMillions winners come from the UK.
-On June 12, 2015, an anonymous individual won a breathtaking amount of over 129 million euro.
-Neil Trotter from Coulsdon entered just one ticket on March 14, 2014, and won 129 million euro, as well.
+On June 12, 2015, an anonymous individual won a breathtaking amount of over 129 million euros.
+Neil Trotter from Coulsdon entered just one ticket on March 14, 2014, and won 129 million euros, as well.

 The biggest winners up till present have been an anonymous person from Portugal and a family from Haverhill, Suffolk.
-In both instances, the winners got a maximum of 190 million euro.
+In both instances, the winners got a maximum of 190 million euros.

 Scams, Scams Everywhere!

 Keep in mind that the EuroMillions lottery is one of the games that have the most significant number of scams named after them.
 A ripoff is even available in the US, even though the country isn’t among the participating ones.

 The vast majority of EuroMillions scams are carried out in the same way.
 People are contacted by scammers either via a traditional letter or email.
 Although they haven’t entered a ticket for the draw, these individuals are informed of owning a winning combination.
 They are then kindly asked to pay processing fees.

 EuroMillions tickets are solely available through authorized vendors and official websites for each respective country.
 That’s the only option for entering the draw for the big jackpot and winning something rather than falling into the trap of scammers.